qqcpes/Library/docs/howto/conduct.md

 Photos:
 {Stick to 3-4 photos}
 ```
 > Attach the photos as jpegs as well in the email you send.
+Find the template [here](./resources/documents.md)

 ### Step 6 - Reimbursements and prize money